-Not to overwhelm, but the way you communicate with potential couples via email can either help you book more couples, or turn away business.
-Here, a few of the must-dos.
+Not to overwhelm, but the way you communicate with potential couples via email, text, and app (like as in The Knot messenger) can either help you book more couples, or turn away business.
+Here, a few of the mistakes not to make!

 Couples who took the time to fill out a survey on your website and give you their address expect you to take the time to read their message and reply back in a personalized way.
 Even if you’re not ready to send them specifics or hard numbers, they still want you to acknowledge any questions they may have asked.
 Even better: Throw something in there that makes them feel special.
 It could be as simple as writing, “I absolutely love fall weddings!”
 A little bit of that goes a long way in motivating couples to interact and engage with you (and get to the next step in the booking process).